st3v3y/interactive-heatmap-graph/README.md

    - The `.toRecords<MyDataType>()` function, which returns only the results (without column information) and types them according to the given type.

 These features make working with ESQL more straightforward and type-safe compared to DSL.

+## Ideas for Further Improvements

+1. The vertical lines currently set statically to 6am and 6pm could be dynamically calculated.
+They could display the average core visitor times across all countries.
+This could be achieved by calculating the average value for each country from 0-12 and 12-24 hours, then taking the average of those to determine the average start and end times.
+This could be further enhanced by displaying the average core visit times for a single country when hovering over the country "row" in the chart.
+The vertical lines could animate into their positions for a more dynamic user experience.
+2. Due to the decision to use ESQL instead of DSL, it was necessary to implement two separate database calls to retrieve the required data.
+This could be improved by implementing a JOIN or subquery once Elastic Search provides this functionality in ESQL (which, to my knowledge, is not currently possible).
+3. Regarding database efficiency, a significant portion of the database traffic could be reduced by implementing an appropriate caching strategy.
+As this chart does not display real-time data, the information could be cached for several hours or even a full day.
+4. The dropdown used to limit the number of countries displayed in the chart could be enhanced by implementing a tag list field with autocomplete functionality.
+This would allow users to add and remove specific countries, which might be useful for viewing data for particular countries or comparing data between two or more countries.
+5. While the chart is implemented in a Svelte-friendly way by generating SVG elements declaratively rather than imperatively, the generation of SVG elements could be further improved.
+Creating reusable components for elements such as <Axis>, <Labels>, <Lines>, and <Circles> (data points) would make the chart code more modular, easier to read, and simpler to maintain.
+6. Currently, when activating the "Display total unique visitors" toggle, text elements are displayed on the right side of the chart.
+While this works well, implementing a Dual Axis chart could be considered for a more integrated visualization of this data.